ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-3-1.md

-Chapter 3: Building a Collaborative Culture: Techniques for Building a Collaborative Culture
+Techniques for Building a Collaborative Culture
 ============================================================================================

 Building a collaborative culture is essential to effective teamwork.
 In this chapter, we'll explore techniques for building a collaborative culture.